 How Well Does the Bride Know the Groom?

-“How well does the groom know the bride?” is played the same way as the previous variation, except the questions are addressed to the bride by changing the pronouns in the questions above.
+“How well does the groom know the bride?” also known as “What did the groom say?” is played the same way as the previous variation, except the questions are addressed to the bride by changing the pronouns in the questions above.

 Who Said It?

-Similar to the bride and groom trivia game [hyperlink to article not yet posted], the “Who Said It?” variation poses a variety of questions about the couple.
+Similar to the bride and groom trivia game, the “Who Said It?” variation poses a variety of questions about the couple.
 The bride and groom will provide their differing answers.
 The facilitator will choose one of the answers, typically the funnier or more romantic one, and read it to the guests.
 They will then have to guess who gave that answer: was it the bride or the groom?